wmaucla/v4/content/projects/DailyPaperRecommendation.md

 showInProjects: true
 ---

-Designed to provide recommendations from Arxiv - deployed as a heroku app
+Provides arXiv paper recommendations and is deployed on Heroku.